Current Weather in Cleveland, Ohio

 That is not to say that it is not really awesome (there is that word again)and fun to do, I am just not really sure how effective it would be.
 What do you think?

-10 Responses to “The New Urban Allotment Garden: Your Window?”
+11 thoughts on “The New Urban Allotment Garden: Your Window?

 1. That’s so exciting.
 I’m always intrigued by using vertical space and those semi-automated watering systems.
 Great alternative if you don’t have a yard, or room for outs of herbs outside.